dfinity/portal/docs/developer-docs/integrations/sns/get-sns/local-testing.md

 - [dfx](../../../build/install-upgrade-remove.mdx)
 - [sns-quill](https://github.com/dfinity/sns-quill)

-To install an NNS locally (which is needed to obtain an SNS), you have to run your local replica as a node in of a `system` subnet (as opposed to `application`, which is what all other dapps run as).
+To install an NNS locally (which is needed to obtain an SNS in the same way that you would get it in production), you have to run your local replica as a node in of a `system` subnet (as opposed to `application`, which is what all other dapps run as).
 To set your local replica to subnet type `system`, add the following definition to your `networks.json`: